 Schedule Exercise Classes

 There are the hard-core disciplined types that do not like to be held accountable to anyone else’s schedule, but that is not me.
 I NEED to be held accountable.
 Right now, I am a member of Orange Therapy Fitness, which requires you to schedule classes in advance.
-There are many times when I do NOT want to wake up early for my 6:15 a.m. class.
-(As I mentioned, I do like sleeping in.)
-But, I do because I HAVE to—I am scheduled and will be penalized if I cancel last minute.
-It sounds harsh, but it works for me and gets me out of bed and in class.
+Most of the times, it takes a mental pep talk to drag myself to class But, I do because I HAVE to—I am scheduled and will be penalized if I cancel last minute.
+It sounds harsh, but it works for me and gets me out of the house and to class.
 And truthfully, there hasn’t been a time that I regretted attending class.
 I always leave saying to myself: “I’m so glad I went.”

 Not all exercise classes are as strict regarding no-shows, but they are still beneficial.
 Scheduled classes give you a DATE to SHOW UP with the expectation that you will be there.
 Put the dates/times of the scheduled classes in your calendar.
 Just like work appointments, your exercise class is an appointment that will put you closer to your fitness goals.

 Dog owners take heart.
 Give your doggy that extra love he/she deserves.
 Rather than walking the bare minimum with your dog (meaning: dog did his/her “business” outside and so you can go back inside house), take the time to stroll for long, extended walks.
 After all, doggies need to exercise and stay in shape too.

 Take Time to Assess Your Calendar